flyve-mdm/web-mdm-dashboard/_posts/static/2017-12-26-how-to-contribute.md

 date: 2017-12-28
 ---

-# Getting started

 Welcome to our ever growing community!

 We are more than happy to accept external contributions to the project in the form of feedback, [translations](http://flyve.org/web-mdm-dashboard/howtos/contribute-translating), bug reports and even better, pull requests!

 Here you'll learn everything you must know to start contributing in any of the Flyve MDM projects.